blacklightpy/vaultofknowledge/World Building/Business and Finance/Company Roles.md

 - VP of Development
 - CSO / VP of Sales
 - VP of Customer Support
-- Product Management
+- Product Manager - Defines the scope of the product with respect to the market and vision
-- Project Management
+- Project Manager - Carries out work, plan KPIs